Threetwosevensixseven/MAMENextPlugins/README.md

 nextfaststart plugin is a simple helper to minimize boot time on the [ZX Spectrum Next (tbblue)](https://wiki.specnext.dev/MAME:Installing) machine in the MAME emulator.

-The plugin does not have any effect on other MAME emulated machines, even if they are Spectrums or contain Z80 XCPUs with `OUT` instructions.
+The plugin does not have any effect on other MAME emulated machines, even if they are Spectrums or contain Z80 CPUs with `OUT` instructions.

 See the [nextfaststart wiki page](https://github.com/Threetwosevensixseven/MAMENextPlugins/wiki/nextfaststart-Plugin) for installation and usage instructions.